joseph-arber/Capstone-Project-Geospatial-Analysis/README.md

 Your choice of a presentation or blogpost.
 (10 marks)

-## Project Idea
+# Project Idea

-My idea for the Capstone Project is to show that when driven by venue and location data from FourSquare, backed up with open source income data, that it is possible to present the cautious and nervous restuaranter with a list of possible locations to consider supplementd with a graphics showing the level of income in the region of the venue.
+**Business Problem**: London is a significant metroplitan area.
+As we all know London has some of the highest property prices in the world, we also know that certain boroughs have significantly higher average property prices than other boroughs, think Kensington and Chelsea compared to Barnet.

+Therefore imagine you were looking to buy a property in London with know apriori knowledge of the area; the variation in costs, the type of restuarants in an area, closeness to the center, what borough would you select and why? - Is it a borough with a lot of venues (venue density), lower prices, or closer to the city center?
+This project seeks to develop a data driven solution to analyzing london's property prices by borough and venue density.

+**Task**: To see if we can accurately predict London's house prices by borough based on the amount of rated venues within a location.

+**Method**: Using the Four Square API to mine location data, we segment venues and locations based on the London borough they reside in.
+We then use these segments to cluster the data based on the average value of a property for each borough.
+We then map this data to geographically to explore the variation in house prices in respect to venue density.

+Based on definition of our problem, factors that will influence our decission are:
+* number of existing venues (restuarants, gym, places on interest) in the neighborhood
+* number of and distance to the venues in the borough, if any
+* distance of borough from the city center
+* type of venues in the borough (price, rating etc...)

 A high level approach is as follows:

 <<<<<<< HEAD
-1. The restuaranter decides on a city location [in this case London]
+1. The home buyer decides on a city location [in this case London]
 2. The ForeSquare website is mined for the top venues in the city
 3. From this list of top venues the list is augmented with additional grographical data
-4. Using this additional geographical data the top nearby restaurents are selected
+4. Using this additional geographical data the top nearby venues are selected
-5. The historical income level within a predetermined distance of all venues are obtained
+5. The historical property price level within a predetermined distance of all venues are obtained
-6. A map is presented to the to the traveller showing the selected venues, income statistics of the area.
+6. A map is presented to the to the home buyer showing the selected venues, property price statistics of the area.
-7. The future probability of a change in income happening near or around the selected top sites is also presented to the user, who this solution is targeted at.
+7. The future probability of a change in property prices happening near or around the selected top sites is also presented to the user, who this solution is targeted at.
-8. This solution is targeted at the cautious restauranter who is looking to set up a restuarant.
-The want to see all the main    restaurant sites of a city that they have never visited before but at the same time, for whatever reaons unknown, they want to be able to do all that they can to make sure that they have indentified a suitable area where demand for their service will be high.
+8. This solution is targeted at the cautious home buyer who is looking to buy a house in London.
+The want to see all the main    housing sites of a city that they have never visited before but at the same time, for whatever reaons unknown, they want to be able to do all that they can to make sure that they have indentified a suitable area where there is a high venue density and competitive prices.
 =======
-- The restuaranter decides on a city location [in this case London]
-- The ForeSquare website is mined for the top venues in the city
-- From this list of top venues the list is augmented with additional grographical data
-- Using this additional geographical data the top nearby restaurents are selected
-- The historical income level within a predetermined distance of all venues are obtained
-- A map is presented to the to the traveller showing the selected venues, income statistics of the area.
-- The future probability of a change in income happening near or around the selected top sites is also presented to the user, who this solution is targeted at.
-- This solution is targeted at the cautious restauranter who is looking to set up a restuarant.
-The want to see all the main restaurant sites of a city that they have never visited before but at the same time, for whatever reaons unknown, they want to be able to do all that they can to make sure that they have indentified a suitable area where demand for their service will be high.
->>>>>>> 78012896decc75c4f8f1d76cd0f7bd0ba211760c

 This project will include the following data science workflow processes: